CodeWithJV/holochain-challenge-4/README.md

 }
 ```

-#### 4. Save the file, run `npm start`, and join both Agents into a chatroom.
+#### 4. Save the file, and restart your server.

-Now when you send a message, its instantly received by the other client! - Kind of!
+Now when you send a message, it is instantly received by the other client! - Kind of!

 #### 5. Navigate to the `onMount` function of `premade-chatroom-ui/Conversation.svelte`

 Inside `client.on()` Notice how when we receive a Message signal, we are instantly adding its hash to a 'hashes' array.
-This will cause svelte to rerender, and create a new `Message` Component, which will retrieve and display the Message record from the DHT by this hash.
+This will cause svelte to re-render, and create a new `Message` Component, which will retrieve and display the Message record from the DHT by this hash.

-The issue is that the remote signal is being received and the new message is requested from the DHT before the DHT has properly registered the addition of the new message.
+The issue is that Signals are faster than DHT propoagation!
+The remote signal is being received and the new message is requested from the DHT before the DHT has properly registered the addition of the new message.

 #### 6. Fix the issue of messages being undefined

 This issue isn't just about timing - it's actually an important security consideration.

 When we receive a signal that a new message was created, we shouldn't trust the signal content itself.
+Remember any agent in our network can send a signal and it will be blindly fowarded to our client.
 A malicious agent could potentially craft signals claiming to be from anyone.
 Instead, we should:

 1. Receive the signal that contains the hash of the new message
 2. Request the actual message record from the DHT
-3. By doing this, the message goes through proper validation and we know for sure it was actually created by the claimed author
+3. By doing this, the message goes through proper validation and we know for sure it was actually created by the claimed author.

-Unfortunately, there's a race condition here - sometimes our code tries to fetch the message before it's fully committed to the DHT.
+Unfortunately, there's a race condition here - our code tries to fetch the message before it's fully committed to the DHT.
 To solve this, we need to implement a retry mechanism in the `Message.svelte` component:

 ```ts
 // At the top of your <script> section in Message.svelte